byrokrat/giroapp-mailer-plugin/README.md

 ### Triggering templates

-Templates are stored in the `templates` dir postfixed with the donor event or state name that should trigger message creation.
+Templates are stored in the `mailer_templates` dir postfixed with the donor event or state name that should trigger message creation.
 For example:

 * `foo_template.MANDATE_SENT`
 * `bar_template.REVOCATION_SENT`